AltropInc/alt/doc/script/OutputFormatting.md

 12 37777777777 ⭠ Octal format
 0b1010 0b11111111111111111111111111111111 ⭠ Binary format
 ```
-When using base other than decimal, the integer is always treated as unsigned in order to reflect the values of the underlying bits of the integer.
+When using a base other than decimal, the integer is always treated as unsigned in order to reflect the values of the underlying bits of the integer.

 The `isign` value specifies how the sign for an integer value is to be printed.
 It can take the following options: